If you’ve got a business headache right now, there’s a pretty good chance it’s to do with clients owing you money.

 If a client’s cheque bounces or they stop it – and you have a feeling they aren’t going to pay – you are legally entitled to pursue the client and should talk to a debt collection agency immediately.

 In extreme circumstances, you can push for bankruptcy if an individual owes you £750 or more, or winding up proceedings if it’s a limited company.
-This is a last resort step, but can be used as an effective threatening weapon.
+This is the last step to resort to, but can be used as an effective threatening weapon.

-In our view cheques are an outdated way of accepting payment and you should avoid this problem altogether by insisting on payment by BACS or credit/debit card.
+In our view cheques are an outdated way of accepting payment in 2020 and you should avoid this problem altogether by insisting on payment by bank transfer or credit/debit card.